International admissions: How to apply

 UiT does not have any operating agreements with private agencies or people providing application/admission assistance.
 We strongly recommend that you upload your documents yourself, use your own e-mail address when registering your application and correspond directly with us with respect to your application.

-The International Office coordinates the application process for international students and assesses whether you fulfil the formal general admission requirements (eligibility).
-The outcome of your application is decided by the faculty offering the programme OF STUDY for which you have applied.
+The International Office coordinates the application process for international applicants and assesses whether you fulfil the formal general admission requirements (STEP 2).
+The outcome of your application is decided by the faculty offering the programme for which you have applied.

 The faculties base their decision on a composite of: